ballerina-attic/ballerina-www/website/two-column-pages/docs/learn.md

 <div class="col-sm-12 col-md-12 cBallerinaLearnWrapper cGrayWrapper">
 <div class="col-sm-12 col-md-4 cBoxContainer">
       <div class="cBallerina-Box">
      <p class="cBoxpara">Need to understand a particular feature?
-Check out an example about it!</p>
+Check out an example about it.</p>
          <a class="cBallerinaLearnButtons cBBEButton" href="/learn/by-example/"><img src="/img/ballerina-bbe-logo.svg"/></a>
       </div>
    </div>
    <div class="col-sm-12 col-md-4 cBoxContainer">
       <div class="cBallerina-Box">
-     <p class="cBoxpara">Learn the “batteries-included” standard library</p>
+     <p class="cBoxpara">Learn the “batteries-included” standard library.</p>
          <a class="cBallerinaLearnButtons" href="/learn/api-docs/ballerina">The Standard Library</a>
       </div>
    </div>
    <div class="col-sm-12 col-md-4 cBoxContainer">
       <div class="cBallerina-Box">
-     <p class="cBoxpara">Read the language & platform specifications to really understand the guts of the language.</p>
+     <p class="cBoxpara">Read the language & platform specifications to understand the guts of the language.</p>
          <a class="cBallerinaLearnButtons" href="/spec/">Language Specification</a>
       </div>
    </div>
 </div>
 <div class="col-sm-12 col-md-12 cBallerinaLearnTitleWrapper">
    <h2>Learn the “ballerina” command</h2>
-   <p>The “ballerina” command is your one-stop-shop for all things Ballerina.
+   <p>The “ballerina” command is your one-stop-shop for all things of Ballerina.
 Here’s all that you can do with it and what they mean:</p>
    <p class="code">`ballerina COMMAND ARGS`</p>
    <h3>Get started</h3>
    <p>These commands help you check your installation and know that things are set up smoothly.